This month, the Rome Global Gateway hosted two online book presentations as part of a “Meet the authors” series.

 He is regarded as one of Europe’s great modernists and he is also considered a master storyteller, a fine observer of the drama of daily life with a remarkable sense of the crushing burdens of class, gender, and social conventions.
 Set in the author’s birthplace of Sicily, where the arid terrain and isolated villages map the fragile interior world of his characters, and in Rome, where modern life threatens centuries-old traditions, the book collects a series of original stories sun baked with the deep lore of Italian folktales.

-The book presentation is co-sponsored by the Center of Italian Studies at the University of Notre Dame and the Civitella Ranieri foundation.
-The book will be presented by Ingrid Rowland and Barry McCrea from the University of Notre Dame.
+The book presentation was co-sponsored by the Center of Italian Studies at the University of Notre Dame and the Civitella Ranieri foundation.
+Speakers included Ingrid Rowland and Barry McCrea from the University of Notre Dame.

-On October 20, the RGG will host a conversation with the authors of the newly published Piranesi Unbound, Princeton University Press.
+On October 20, the RGG hosted a conversation with the authors of the newly published Piranesi Unbound, Princeton University Press.

 Featuring nearly two hundred of Piranesi’s engravings and drawings, including some that have never been published before, this visually stunning book returns Piranesi’s artworks to the context for which he originally produced them: a dozen volumes that combine text and image, archaeology and imagination, erudition and humor.
 Drawing on new research, Piranesi Unbound uncovers the social networks in which Piranesi published, including the readers who bought, read, and debated his books.
 It reveals his habit of raiding the wastepaper pile for cast-off sheets upon which to draw and fuse printed images and texts.
 It shows how, even after his books were bound, they were subject to change by Piranesi and others as pages were torn out and added.